 Note: Olga is a minor character who can be performed as a spoken role, with her vocal lines sung by a chorus member.

-Act 1 The embassy in Paris of the poverty-stricken Balkan principality of Pontevedria is holding a ball to celebrate the birthday of the sovereign, the Grand Duke.
-Hanna Glawari, who has inherited twenty million francs from her late husband, is to be a guest at the ball – and the Pontevedrian ambassador, Baron Zeta, is scheming to ensure that she will keep her fortune in the country, saving Pontevedria from bankruptcy.
-The Baron intends that Count Danilo Danilovitsch, the first secretary of the embassy, should marry the widow; unfortunately for this plan, Danilo is not yet at the party, so Zeta sends Danilo’s assistant Njegus to fetch him from the Parisian club, Maxim’s, which he is known to frequent.
+Act 1 The embassy in Paris of the poverty-stricken Balkan principality of Pontevedro is holding a ball to celebrate the birthday of the King.
+Hanna Glawari, who has inherited fifty million Francs from her late husband, is to be a guest at the ball, and the Pontevedrian ambassador, Baron Zeta, is scheming to ensure that she will keep her fortune in the country, saving Pontevedro from bankruptcy.
+The Baron intends for Count Danilo Danilovitsch, the first secretary of the embassy, to marry the widow; unfortunately for this plan, Danilo is not at the party, so Zeta sends Danilo’s assistant Njegus to fetch him from the Parisian club Maxim’s, which he is known to frequent.

 Meanwhile, Baron Zeta’s wife Valencienne has been flirting with the French attaché to the embassy, Count Camille de Rosillon, who writes “I love you” on her fan.
 Valencienne continuously puts off Camille’s advances, saying that she is a respectable wife.
 However, they lose the incriminating fan, which is found by embassy counsellor Kromov.
 Kromov jealously fears that the fan belongs to his own wife, Olga, and gives it to Baron Zeta.
 Not recognising it, Baron Zeta decides to return the fan discreetly, in spite of Valencienne’s desperate offers to take it “to Olga” herself.

-As the “Ladies’ Choice” dance is about to begin, Hanna becomes swarmed with hopeful suitors.
+As the birthday festivities continue, the “Ladies’ Choice” dance is about to begin and Hanna becomes swarmed with hopeful suitors.
 Valencienne volunteers Camille to dance with Hanna, privately hoping that the Frenchman will marry her and cease to be a temptation for Valencienne herself.
 True to his bargain with the Baron, Danilo circulates the ballroom, rounding up ladies to claim dances and thin the crowd around the wealthy widow.
-Hanna, however, chooses the one man who is not apparently interested in dancing with her: Danilo, who immediately announces that he will sell his dance with Hanna Glawari for ten thousand francs, with the proceeds to benefit charity.
+Hanna, however, chooses the one man who is not apparently interested in dancing with her: Danilo, who immediately announces that he will sell his dance with her for ten thousand Francs, with the proceeds to benefit charity.
 This extinguishes the remaining suitors’ interest in the dance.
 After they have left, Danilo attempts to dance with Hanna, who refuses due to the stunt he pulled.
 Nonchalantly he proceeds to waltz by himself, eventually wearing down Hanna’s resistance, and she falls into his arms.

 Later that evening, Camille and Valencienne meet in the garden, where Valencienne insists that they must part.
 Discovering the fan, accidentally left behind by Danilo, Camille begs Valencienne to let him have it as a keepsake.
 Valencienne agrees, writing “I am a respectable wife” on it as a rejoinder to Camille’s “I love you.”
 Camille persuades Valencienne to join him in the pavilion so that they can say their goodbyes in private.
 This is of course the same pavilion where Danilo, the Baron, and Njegus have agreed to meet, and Njegus, arriving first, locks the door when he spots the two inside.
 Baron Zeta and Danilo arrive, and the Baron sees his wife with Camille, but Njegus quickly arranges with Hanna to change places with Valencienne.
 Camille emerges from the pavilion with Hanna, who announces that they plan to marry, leaving the Baron assured of his wife’s fidelity but distraught at the thought of Pontevedro losing Hanna’s millions and Valencienne distraught at losing Camille.
 Danilo is furious and tells the story of a Princess who cheated on her Prince before he storms off to seek distraction at Maxim’s.
 Hanna realizes that Danilo’s anger over her engagement to another man proves that he loves her, and she rejoices amid the general despair.